silicon-heaven/shv-doc/src/rpcmethods.md

 # Common SHV RPC methods

-These are well known methods of set of them used in various situations.
+These are well known methods used in various situations.
+They provide backbone of SHV RPC communication.

 ## Login sequence